rohit1998/rohit1998/README.md

 - 👋 Hi, I’m @rohit1998
 - 👀 I’m interested in Machine Learning and Data Science.
-- 🌱 I’m currently learning Graph Representation Learning
+- 🌱 I’m currently learning search and recommentaion systems.
-- 💞️ I’m looking to collaborate on Graph Representation Learning and Algo Trading
+- 💞️ I’m looking to collaborate on Graph Representation Learning, search and recommentaion systems and Algo Trading
 - 📫 How to reach me gupta.rohit21198@gmail.com

 <!---